lavalamp-/LavaHadoopCrawlAnalysis/README.md

 LavaHadoopCrawlAnalysis
 =======================

-Code used for running Hadoop jobs on Amazon EC2 to analyze Common Crawl data set
+Code used for running Hadoop jobs on Amazon EC2 to analyze Common Crawl data set.
+Building this code requires [Apache Ant](http://ant.apache.org/).

-At some point in the future this might be filled out...
+To use this code, do the following:

+1. Clone the repository
+2. Update the file at `src/com/lavalamp/watprocessing/HadoopRunner.java` to reflect the Common Crawl data you want to process and the S3 bucket where you want to store the results (`fileInputPath` and `fileOutputPath` variables)
+3. Build the JAR file by running `ant compile jar` in the root project directory
+4. Use the JAR file located at `dist/lib/LavaHadoop.jar` with Hadoop to analyze Common Crawl data

+You should *definitely* only run this on [Amazon Elastic MapReduce](https://aws.amazon.com/emr/) unless you want it to take forever and drain your bank account.

+More details will be available via a blog post on [lavalamp's personal blog](https://l.avala.mp/) in the near future.